vista-art/fragmentcolor/docs/api/scene/light/direction.md

 Read the world-space direction the light travels along.
-Returns `Some([x, y, z])` for a directional or spot light, `None` for a point light (point sources radiate omnidirectionally — no direction to report).
+Returns `Some([x, y, z])` for a directional or spot light, `None` for a point light (point sources radiate omnidirectionally, so there's no direction to report).
 Call
 [`set_direction`](https://fragmentcolor.org/api/scene/light/set_direction)
 to update it.